Call Today! Free Immediate Response (818) 781-1570

 In some cases, the prosecutor could request a hold pursuant to California Penal Code Section 1275.1, commonly called a “1275 hold.”

-This means any money used to post bail must first be evaluated at a hearing to determine whether the funds from legitimate legal sources.
+This means any money used to post bail must first be evaluated at a hearing to determine whether the funds are from legitimate legal sources.

 Post Arraignment Court Dates